Complements of discriminants of real singularities of type $X_{10}$: Morsifications of singularities of type

-by the action of group RL of local changes of coordinates in both the source and target spaces.
+by the action of the group $\mbox{RL}$ of local changes of coordinates in the source and target spaces.
 This action preserves the local geometry of discriminants.
-The local zero set of (\ref{meqx3}) is shown in Fig.~\ref{zeroset}.
 We will also use the equivalent normal form

-Recall that invariant \ $\mbox{Ind}$ \ of a component of the complement of discriminant (and also of a virtual component related with it) is the number of real critical points of any morsification from this component, having negative critical value and even positive Morse index, minus the number of points with also negative critical value but odd positive Morse index.
-(We consider here only the critical points neighboring to the origin, i.e. obtained by splitting the original singularity).
-Invariant \ $\mbox{Card}$ \ of such a component is the number of elements of the virtual component containing the virtual morsification related to an arbitrary morsification from this component.